Jefdeniel/Work5/README.md

 ### Requirements

 - Python 3.8.12
-  - You can download the Python 3.8.12 interpreter and runtime.
+  - You can download the **Python** 3.8.12 interpreter and runtime.
 To verify, run `python` in your terminal (inside the backend folder).
 - Pipenv
-  - Make sure Pipenv is installed and your PATH variables are set up properly.
+  - Make sure **Pipenv** is installed and your PATH variables are set up properly.
 See handy links for more information.
 - Django
-- Will to live
 - Please use Black formatter to format the code.
 You can find it [here](https://code.visualstudio.com/docs/python/formatting).

 ### DB

 - Make sure your virtual environment is active with `pipenv shell` (run from root).
+- Build with yarn into frontend.
-- After making changes, such as adding models, re-run `python manage.py makemigrations calendar`.
+- After making changes, such as adding models, re-run `python manage.py makemigrations calendar_app`.

 ### How to start